 [ more information ]

-Travis High School Child Development Center - Travis High School provides a nursery so that teenage mothers may continue their education with the assurance that their children are being cared for.
+Travis, Akins, & Lanier High School Child Development Center - Austin Independent School District provides nurseries enabling the teenage mothers at Travis, Akins, and Lanier High Schools to continue their education with the assurance that their children are being cared for.
 ACMS provides three Early Childhood Music classes weekly for these infants and toddlers.
 Children in the CDC receive critical developmental and emotional benefits from this interactive exposure to music.
-Periodically, their parents are given educational sessions so that they can extend these benefits into the home.
+Periodically, their parents aregiven educational sessions so that they can extend these benefits into the home.

 Open Door Policy: Hosted Musical Artists & Community Organizations - The school has many partnerships throughout Austin, placing us as a center for music and social service in our city.
 We are proud to offer meeting, workshop, rehearsal and performance space to musical artists, school faculty, groups and nonprofits.
 It is also our pleasure to have stellar musical organizations and musical artists as part of our school’s Artists-in-Residence program.

 Music for All: Creating Yes for Every Family - In collaboration with Education Service Center Region 13, ACMS provides monthly Early Childhood Music classes to visually impaired children and their families.
 These classes, combined with parent education presentations which are given immediately following, are designed to equip families to provide their children with stimulating musical activities at home.
 In addition to monthly offerings, ACMS provides quarterly and seasonal programming for Easter Seals and the Department of Health and Human Services, bringing music education to special needs families throughout the Austin area.

 Armstrong Community Music School is a nonprofit organization offering exciting opportunities to learn the joy of music for students of all ages and skill levels, from early childhood to adult.
 It is our core mission to provide excellence in music instruction together with a commitment to providing extensive community service.